Community Counseling Clinics: A First-Timer’s Guide

 Due to their commitment to the principle of serving all clients in the local community regardless of their ability to pay, an agency’s idea of “low income” might differ from yours.

 Most community counseling agencies use the Federal Poverty Level (FPL) as a reference.
-The cap for a discount at many public or non-profit agencies is usually measured by a percentage above the FPL.
+The cap for a discount at many public or non-profit agencies is often 150 percent of the FPL or less.
 This means that, depending on where you live, you might not qualify for a discount even if you’re living paycheck to paycheck.

 Community counseling agencies also vary in the types of insurance they take.
 One of the ways you can tell an agency is a community agency or non-profit is that community counseling agencies consistently (though not always) take Medicaid.
 Most also take Medicare.
-Many accept a range of private insurance plans, especially plans that are popular or widespread in your community.
+Many accept a range of private insurance plans as well, especially plans that are popular or widespread in your community.

-What Should You Expect at Your First Community Counseling Appointment?
+What Should You Expect at Your First Appointment?

 When you go to a community counseling agency, don’t expect to start therapy right away.
 At many agencies, even if you meet eligibility criteria, you’ll be put on a waitlist for the next available therapy appointment.
 Waitlist times can range from days to weeks.
 At some underfunded public agencies, you might even be on a waitlist for months.

-Nearly always, your first appointment at a community counseling agency will be an intake appointment in which you complete an in-depth mental health assessment.
+Nearly always, your first appointment at a community counseling agency will be an intake appointment where you’ll complete a mental health assessment.
 This means you’ll answer a lot of questions to help the intake worker (who is often, though not always, a therapist) determine whether you’re eligible for the program or whether they need to refer you elsewhere.

 For More Information

-In some cases, you can get this initial assessment appointment right away, but then, after you’re determined to be eligible, be placed on a waitlist for your first therapy session.
-Because demand at most agencies is high, you usually won’t get to choose your own therapist, but will be referred to the therapist who has the first available appointment.
+In some cases, you can get an initial assessment done right away, but then have to wait a little while for your first therapy session.
+Because demand at most agencies is high, you won’t always get to choose your own therapist, but will be referred to the therapist who has the first available appointment.

-Is Therapy at a Community Counseling Program Different from Private Practice Therapy?
+Is Therapy at a Community Counseling Program Different?

 Keep an Open Mind